androlo/standard-contracts/README.md

 The output of all function is in Jacobian coordinates.

+NOTE: You may notice weird arrays and other types where it looks as if they shouldn't be needed.
+That's mainly to work around the stack item limitations and some optimizer issues.
+This is a problem, and I will replace the code gradually as it becomes possible.

 #### add

 Point-addition of two points `P` and `Q`.
 Both input points must be expressed in Jacobian coordinates.